unlishema/deities/README.md

-# deities
+# Deities Online
-Deities is a repo designed to host the Deities Online website.
+A repo designed to host the Deities Online website.